Working papers

 We analyze the daily predictability of investor sentiment across four major asset classes and compare sentiment measures based on news and social media with those based on trade information.
 For the majority of assets, trade-based sentiment measures outperform their text-based equivalents for both in-sample and out-of-sample predictions.
 This outperformance is particularly noticeable in long-term forecasts.
 However, real-time mean-variance investors can only achieve economic gains using Bitcoin trade sentiment, suggesting the challenge of transforming sentiment into daily profitable trading strategies.

-New Inflation Risk Premium for Commodity and Stock Market Returns
+Commodity Inflation Risk Premium and Stock Market Returns

-New International Corporate Bond Market: Uncovering Risks Using Machine Learning
+International Corporate Bond Returns: Uncovering Predictability Using Machine Learning

 with Jian Chen, Chunmian Ge, and Jiaquan Yao (current Version: Feb., 2023).